Gasworks Clauses Act 1847

 The Gasworks Clauses Act 1847 (10 & 11 Vict. c.
 15) is an act of the Parliament of the United Kingdom which consolidated the law concerning the authorisation of gasworks in the United Kingdom.

 Background

-A plethora of acts of Parliament concerning gasworks had been enacted since the start of the commercial operations in the 1800s and 1810s.
+A plethora of acts of Parliament concerning gasworks had been enacted since the start of commercial operations in the 1800s and 1810s.

 In 1847 a government commission was established to examine the system of gas supply.
 It concluded that there was seldom a benefit to the consumer of limited competition between undertakings.

 A bill was introduced to consolidate provisions of all previous related acts into a single overarching act and to enact the recommendations of the commission.

 Provisions

 The act limited company dividends to ten percent and codified the rights and obligations of gas undertakings and regulated dividends and prices.